MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     You can verify the commit by checking your GitHub repository in the browser.
 The constitution.md file should now appear with your commit message.

 The constitution serves as a "contract" between business requirements and technical implementation, ensuring consistency throughout the spec-driven development process.
-When you use the GitHub Spec Kit to generate the spec, plan, and tasks, it will reference these principles to ensure the implementation aligns with specified requirements.
+When you use the GitHub Spec Kit to generate the spec, plan, and tasks, it references these principles to ensure the implementation aligns with specified requirements.

 ## Create the feature specification using stakeholder requirements and the constitution